Happy Birthday baby Mae!

 At least the nurse the night before didn’t follow the doctor’s orders and insert another dose of CERVIDIL.
 (Thank you, nurse whoever you are!)

-I will never be prepared for what happens after birth.
-But this day it was the worst of all things that has happened to me (maybe the worst thing that has ever happened to me).
 In order to stop bleeding, it is typical to continue Pitocin through the IV drip to help the uterus shrink.
 But no one ever told me that the nurse manually kneads a postpartum patient’s belly with their fist.

 This is what happened to me after I had baby Scott.